Federal Bureau Of Investigation (FBI)

 • Exceptional problem-solving and analytical skills.

-• Ability to be detail-oriented, yet keep a strategic focus.
+• Be detail-oriented, yet keep a strategic focus.

-• Ability to objectively evaluate information and make sound judgments.
+• Ability to objectively evaluate information and make sound judgements.

 • Honesty and integrity must be the foundation of who you are.

 • The drive and commitment to make a difference in the communities you serve.

 All applicants are evaluated on core competencies of collaboration, communication, flexibility/adaptability, initiative, interpersonal ability, leadership, organizing/planning and problem solving/judgment.